Here you can learn about some of our students.

 In fact, those ESL credits don’t count into the college or university degree, so some students might think ESL is not useful and necessary, but they are probably wrong because they don’t know how important this program is.
 Because of the college preparation class, I can have opportunity to observe some college classes.
 I discovered one amazing thing is I felt I can understand those college classes more easily if I spend more time to study my English.
 As a result, my experience tells me that the more time you spend studying English in ESL, the more comfortable you will feel in your college or university life.

-My teachers, my friends, ISS advisors, my parents and my host parents, thanks for those of you guys’ help.
+My teachers, my friends, OIP advisors, my parents and my host parents, thanks for those of you guys’ help.
 I really appreciated that.

 Thanks for listening.